-Some new homebuyers make the mistake of rushing out to buy new things for their home as soon as the seller says "yes" and the loan is approved.
-There still remain a few major hurdles to jump before closing.
-Here are some things to avoid before closing to assure your transaction goes well.
+Some new homebuyers make the mistake of rushing out to buy things to fill their home soon after the seller accepts their offer and the lender approves their loan.
+There are still a few major hurdles to jump before the keys are handed over.
+Here are some actions to avoid during the home buying process to assure your transaction goes smoothly.

-Don't give funds directly to your seller (generally in cases of "for sale by owner") for earnest money.
-As a rule, your earnest money is yours, not the seller's until the deal closes.
-Although some individual sellers may not realize this, the good faith funds must go toward your closing expenses.
-Find a lawyer or other neutral party who can hang on to the deposit or place it in a trust account until closing.
-The purchase agreement should dictate who keeps the money if the transaction does not go through.
+Don't give funds directly to your seller (usually in cases of "for sale by owner") to be used as a "good faith" deposit.
+As a rule, your good faith deposit belongs to you, not to the seller until closing.
+Although your FSBO seller may not understand this, your good faith funds should be used for your closing expenses.
+A neutral party, like an attorney can hang onto your earnest funds, or you may put them temporarily into a trust account until closing.
+Your purchase agreement should dictate who keeps the money if the home purchase fails.